pburglin/RocketQuiz/tasks.md

   - All WebGL animations now respect animation intensity settings
   - Successfully tested - build completes without errors

-- [OPEN] in multiplayer quizzes, lets implement a control to let quiz host user turn music volume down for all quiz players. show the music controls in the quiz lobby and during the quiz, but only for the quiz host user. the quiz host user can lower the volume all the way down to zero, completely turning off the music. as the volume is changed, all players registered for the multiplayer quiz also have their music volume updated to match the configuration set by the quiz host user.
+- [DONE] in multiplayer quizzes, lets implement a control to let quiz host user turn music volume down for all quiz players. show the music controls in the quiz lobby and during the quiz, but only for the quiz host user. the quiz host user can lower the volume all the way down to zero, completely turning off the music. as the volume is changed, all players registered for the multiplayer quiz also have their music volume updated to match the configuration set by the quiz host user.
+  - Added `hostMusicVolume` field to Firestore session document structure with default value of 0.7
+  - Implemented music volume UI controls in MultiplayerLobby component for host users with slider and percentage display
+  - Implemented music volume UI controls in MultiplayerSession component during gameplay for host users
+  - Added Firestore listeners for music volume changes in both lobby and game pages
+  - Updated audio volume in real-time when host makes changes using `audioRef.volume = hostMusicVolume * settings.musicVolume`
+  - All players in multiplayer session receive volume updates synchronously through Firestore
+  - Host can adjust volume from 0% (silent) to 100% using intuitive slider controls
+  - Music volume changes apply immediately without requiring game restart
+  - Successfully tested - build completes without errors

 - [DONE] in some environments like company networks, image websites like Pollinations.ai are blocked. in these cases, instead of showing broken images, I want our app to automatically fallback to use of random solid colors.

-- [HALT] **Private Quizzes**
+- [OPEN] **Private Quizzes**
   - Allow users to create private quizzes.
-This is disabled by default, but if enabled only the user who created the quiz can see and play it.
+This is disabled by default, but if a quiz is marked as private then only the user who created the quiz can see it, play it in single player mode and host it in multiplayer.